Discover Central Government

 Cabinet meetings will discuss:-

 - Proposals for legislation and whether there will be any problems getting it through the House of Commons

 - Major issues especially if they cut across the responsibilities of different Ministers

-- Decisions from Cabinet Committees which are made up of smaller groups of Ministers and do detailed work on topics.
+- Decisions from Cabinet Committees.
+These are made up of smaller groups of Ministers and do detailed work on topics.
 Cabinet Ministers will normally see the decisions of these Committees but will not discuss them in Cabinet unless they are very controversial.

-- Political strategy in a meeting as the Political Cabinet, without civil servants present, such as how to counter the Opposition or improve Government popularity or whether politically difficult policies, such as the proposed welfare cuts, are viable.
+- Political strategy in a meeting as the Political Cabinet.
+This is without civil servants present.
+Items may include how to counter the Opposition, improve Government popularity or difficult policies, such proposed welfare cuts.

 - Emergencies, such as floods or a terrorist attack by meeting as COBRA with the relevant Minsters and the Prime Minister present.

 As well as the weekly meetings, Cabinet is best thought of as a system.
 There are a range of meetings between the Prime Minister and one or two Ministers.

 Ministers will keep in touch with each other over issues and meet if necessary.

 Officials at No 10 and the Cabinet Office will be in contact with Cabinet Ministers to make sure that there is overall agreement on a course of action that might be controversial.